Posted on July 19th, 2014 in Benign Esophagus, Benign Lung, Esophageal Cancer, Lung Cancer | No Comments »

 At UC Davis, we have developed novel evidence based post-operative care pathways for esophagectomy (Cooke et al, Society of Thoracic Surgeons 49th Annual Meeting, 2013) and lung resection as well as Respiratory Therapy pathways that are designed to prevent pneumonia, need for replacement of a breathing tube and pronged need for a breathing tube (Tanner-Corbett…Cooke et al, 14th World Conference on Lung Cancer, 2011), and in effect, “stack the deck” in the patients favor to achieve important top clinical outcomes.

 With our evolving health care system, the definition of quality has matured from not only advanced technology that is available, but also the value in outcomes that the patient experiences, and maximization of the outcomes that are most important to patients and their families.
-Transparency in provider outcomes helps patients make informed decisions on how their care should be directed.
+At UC Davis we are proud to be innovators and leaders in quality healthcare.